From the Bangkok Post

 According to SRT reports, the firms may group together however they please, since the project’s stipulations do not include any grouping restrictions.

 “So far, we have received over 600 questions from the firms, half of which we have already answered,” Mr Voravuth said.
 “Most of the questions involved some confusion regarding the tender instructions, land acquisition and commercial developments around the route.”

-Upon its completion, the airport-linking railway will be approximately 220km-long, with its trains reaching up to 250kph, according to initial SRT reports.
+Upon its completion, the airport rail link will be approximately 220km-long, with its trains reaching up to 250kph, according to initial SRT reports.

 The network will use the current Phaya Thai-Suvarnabhumi Airport Rail Link’s (ARL) and extensions will be built to Don Mueang and U-tapao.

 The mega-project was fast-tracked as part of the government’s plans to develop the Eastern Economic Corridor (EEC), which comprises Chachoengsao, Chon Buri and Rayong.

 However, Mr Voravuth said the project must first pass an environmental impact assessment (EIA) from the Office of Natural Resources and Environmental Policy and Planning before any contract-winner can ink an agreement with the SRT.

 According to him, the EIA should be approved early next January, in time for the winning bidder to sign the project’s contract by the end of that month.

 The acting chief said the railway network must take no more than five years to complete after the contracts are signed, adding he expects the network to be open by the end of 2023.

 In a related development, Mr Voravuth said the SRT has been preparing for the gradual decommissioning of the company it had set up to manage the existing ARL to make way for the new high-speed rail link.